ColleagueRiley/RSGL/README.md

 `u32 RSGL_renderCreateTexture(u8* bitmap, RSGL_area memsize,  u8 channels);` create a texture based on given bitmap data\
 `void RSGL_renderUpdateTexture(u32 texture, u8* bitmap, RSGL_area memsize, u8 channels);` updates a texture based on its id with new data info\
 `void RSGL_renderDeleteTexture(u32 tex);` - deletes a texture based on its id

+# Supporting RSGL
+  Things you can do if you want to support the development of RSGL:

+  - File issues of bugs, potential bugs, potential performance issues you find or any suggestions you have.
+  - Code reviews, code reviews are always accepted
+  - Feature requests
+  - Pull requests, fixing issues, bugs, misspellings, etc.
+  - Starring RSGL, a small thing but it means a lot to me
+  - Sharing RSGL with others is the best way for RSGL to build and grow a community
+  - Listing RSGL as a dependency if you use RSGL for a project

+  If you want to contribute to RSGL but don't know what to contribute, you can check the `TODO` file.

 # Dependencies
   All of RSGL's (non-native) dependencies are built-in.